kahkengwong/CEP-IP_Framework/README.md

 - GAM modeling with [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html) is computationally efficient and does not require high-end specs
 - Understanding the algorithms and mathematical principles is key; minimum specs are sufficient for GAM analysis using the processed Seurat object
 > [!NOTE]
-> 💡Limited computational resources should never prevent one from learning the key methodologies and mathematical principles in machine learning; understanding them matters more than hardware specs.
+> 💡**To students and young researchers:** Limited computational resources should never prevent one from learning the key methodologies and mathematical principles in machine learning; understanding them matters more than hardware specs.

 ---